-Factors to Consider When Planning Your Riding Arena
+Factors to Consider when Planning your Arena

 An all-weather arena needs to be fit for purpose, so spend time choosing the best location.
-Ideally, the area should be as level as possible to avoid additional work, such as cutting and filling, in order to make the ground more suitable.
+Ideally, the area should be as level as possible to avoid additional work, such as cutting and filling, to make the ground more suitable.

-Contact your planning department for advice – this involves them from the outset and you can find out if they have any specific guidelines.
+- Contact your planning department for advice – this involves them from the outset, and you can find out if they have any specific guidelines

-Submit your drawing & application plans to the planning authority – some construction companies will do this on your behalf, or you can do it yourself.
+- Submit your drawing & application plans to the planning authority – some construction companies will do this on your behalf, or you can do it yourself

-Once you’ve received planning permission you can proceed with your build.
+- Once you’ve received planning permission, you can proceed with your build.